pavelandras/100-days-of-code/r1-log.md

 ## R1D2

 Had a very busy day, so I had time only for practicing and refactoring on Codewars.
 Also practiced JS regexp a bit.

+## R1D3

+I finished the Product Landing Page (https://codepen.io/pavelandras/pen/BaNdPwE) on FreeCodeCamp and solved some Katas on Codewars.